YerzhanAs/Electronic_school/README.md

 # Electronic_school project

 ## This project consists of two parts: frontend, backend.
-Each module describes in detail the process of connecting the project
+Each module has README.md , it describes in detail about the project